baner bez_yoga

 How did I start to practice Yoga?

 Since I can remember, even as a child, I was intuitively searching for activities that would allow me to turn off my mind for a moment, stop thinking and just be.
 Not knowing or understanding what I needed, I moved through many different practices and trainings that were allowing me to turn my awareness inside.
-I tried roots theater, traditional theater, ethnic singing, choirs, physical practices such as kalaripayattu or tai chi, many forms of fitness and even creative writing.
+I tried theater, choirs, physical practices such as kalaripayattu or tai chi, many forms of fitness and even creative writing.
 Each of these experiences gave me something valuable but it wasn't what I needed.

 In a short time I became dedicated to my daily yoga practice.
 Slowly I started to understand that yoga is not just a simple gymnastics, it is rather a way of bringing thoughts, senses and emotions under control.
 Free from those reality filters we can see what is real and what is unreal.